openstate/stembureaus/README.md

 > nginx_1   | 2021/12/20 16:12:40 [error] 30#30: *1 upstream prematurely closed connection while reading response header from upstream, client: 172.18.0.1, server: waarismijnstemlokaal.nl, request: "GET / HTTP/1.1", upstream: "http://172.18.0.3:5000/", host: "waarismijnstemlokaal.nl"

 then you are probably mixing up development and production images for the `app` and `nginx` services (to be precise, nginx uses a normal HTTP request in the development environment, but uses uwsgi in production).
 Stop and remove the app and nginx containers and remove the app and nginx images.
-Build again (use the `--no-cache` option) and *make sure* that you use `docker-compose -f docker-compose.yml -f docker-compose-dev.yml build --no-cache app nginx` for development and simply `docker-compose build --no-cache app nginx` for production.
+Build again (use the `--no-cache` option) and *make sure* that you use `sudo docker-compose -f docker-compose.yml -f docker-compose-dev.yml build --no-cache app nginx` for development and simply `sudo docker-compose build --no-cache app nginx` for production.